sahrushi/ELECTRICITY-BILL-GENERATOR/README.md

 ![image](https://user-images.githubusercontent.com/76596566/123521449-60c70a80-d6d4-11eb-8d59-e073dfdbd17e.png)

-After we enter the unique user ID , that has been provided to every single , we shout press the submit button.
+After we enter the unique user ID , that has been provided to every single , we should press the submit button.

 ![image](https://user-images.githubusercontent.com/76596566/123521476-75a39e00-d6d4-11eb-835d-629a258f63e0.png)